 Bench Block - Optional (This is a flat steel piece that you will use to hammer wire flat for depth of design) You can also use an anvil.

-Dremel - Optional (used to polish your final creations)
+Dremel - Optional (used to polish your final creations and drill sea glass)

 Basic Wrap How to set a piece in a simple wire setting securely

 Basic Links - How to incorporate your glass into bracelets, necklaces etc. using S- Links, homemade split rings.